Bernel History, Family Crest & Coats of Arms

 Early Notables of the Bernel family (pre 1700)

-Prominent bearers of the family name Bernel during this time period were Vincentius von Berner, knighted in 1475 and Justus Friedrich von Berner.
+Notable figures of the time with the name Bernel were Vincentius von Berner, knighted in 1475 and Justus Friedrich von Berner.

 Migration of the Bernel family